Hibiscus14/ColorSnake/README.md

-If while sorting you will choose a different window - the program interface will freeze, but it will continue to work in background
+If while sorting you will choose a different window - the program interface will freeze, but it will continue to work in background.
+The same effect might take place if you are trying to sort a big ammount of immages.

-All the files and folders should be in English, otherwise program won't work
+All the files and folders should be in English, otherwise program won't work.

 </div>
 </body>